 With regards to the delivery of my paper, practice makes perfect, well, not perfect, but it certainly helped to prepare me for the real thing.
 My advice?
 Read over your paper as much as you can, both aloud and to yourself.
 It never hurts to familiarise yourself with your ideas.
 The audience were attentive and respectful listeners and if I came across as an amateur, that’s because I am.
 And if you’re lucky enough to get a bit of feedback on your delivery, then embrace it like I did.

 Another aspect that struck me was the international flavour of the conference.
 Yes, I know, the clue is in the title, but it really was amazing to see people living and working in so many different countries coming together to speak about juvenilia.
-However, I was surprised to find myself in the minority as a native of England.
 I had automatically assumed that hosting the event in Durham would attract more British speakers, however, this was not the case.
-Consequently, this led me to wonder whether the U.K. is falling behind other countries with regards to juvenilia studies.
-I don’t have an answer for this, but the difficulty in finding somebody willing to supervise a PhD on juvenilia in the U.K. is ridiculous (believe me, I’ve tried) and suggests we might be.
+Consequently, this led me to wonder whether the U.K. is falling behind other countries with regard to juvenilia studies.
+I don’t have an answer for this, but the difficulty in finding somebody willing to supervise a PhD on juvenilia in the U.K (believe me, I’ve tried) suggests we might be.
 I know it can be done as the other members of the Brontë panel were both PhD students researching aspects of the Brontë juvenilia.
 However, I also had two PhD applications regarding juvenilia rejected last year despite eventually finding a potential supervisor and have been advised to find another area of study due to the obscurity of juvenilia studies in the U.K. by two different lecturers at my former university.
 This wasn’t suggested because my ideas weren’t sound, nor because the lecturers were being harsh, but because they wanted to prepare me for the difficulties that lay ahead.
-However, in preparing me, they killed my aspirations for a while, and one of the brilliant things about the juvenilia conference is that I have a new drive and desire for further study.

 One final aspect I must mention is my status as an independent scholar in the midst of so many respected critics and writers.
 Although there were other speakers who were technically independent scholars, they were also experts in their fields, published authors, and former teachers and lecturers.
 There wasn’t anybody else like me; a truly independent scholar, unpublished, unknown, and unattached to any particular institution.
-I’ll be honest, I found the PhD candidates easier to mingle with, partially because, although in a very different position to myself, we didn’t have the years, and in some cases, decades of history of working, learning, and teaching together like the other attendees did.
-Although everybody was friendly enough, it’s a hard circle to crack.
+I’ll be honest, I found the PhD candidates easier to mingle with, partially because, although in a very different position to myself, we didn’t have the years, and in some cases, decades of history of working, learning, and teaching together as the other attendees did; it’s a hard, and potentially impossible, circle to crack.

-Overall though, my first time speaking at a conference was a positive experience, and I will certainly aim to do so again in the future.
+Overall though, my first time speaking at a conference was a reasonably positive experience.
 I can’t thank everyone at St. John’s College enough for their kindness and hospitality.
 I would also like to thank the conference’s organiser, and also the other speakers who so kindly shared their research and expertise over the course of the conference.